xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/makentp.1.rst

 \ *site.ntpservers*\  -- the NTP servers for the service node and compute node to sync with.
 The keyword <xcatmaster> means that the node's NTP server is the node that is managing it (either its service node or the management node).

+\ *site.ntpbackend*\  -- the NTP daemon to configure.
+Valid values are auto, chrony, and ntpd.
+The default is auto, which selects chrony on distributions that ship it and ntpd on older ones such as EL6 and SLES 12.
+If the selected daemon is not installed, \ **makentp**\  uses the other one and reports the change.
+The same value reaches the service nodes and the compute nodes, which the \ *setupntp*\  postscript also accepts as \ **-**\ **-backend chrony|ntpd**\ .

 To setup NTP on the compute node, add \ *setupntp*\  postscript to the \ *postscripts*\  table and run \ **updatenode node -P setupntp**\  command.